-Engorgement (swollen breasts) happens when the milk producing cells are uncomfortably full.
-Engorgement is sometimes apparent in the areola or the breast or both; in one breast or in both breasts. (you may have just one engorged, sore swollen breast)
+Engorgement happens when the milk producing cells, are uncomfortably full.
+Engorgement is sometimes apparent in the areola and/or the breast; in one breast or in both breasts. (you may have just one engorged, sore swollen breast)

-Dealing with engorgement on top of having a new baby to care for day and night, can cause Mom some extra stress, but there are ways to treat breast engorgement.
+Dealing with engorgement on top of having a new baby to care for, day

-Nursing engorgement is temporary and usually only lasts three days or until Mom and baby have gotten into a pattern of feeding; your body needs to discover and adapt to the needs of your baby.
+Nursing engorgement is temporary and usually only lasts three days, or until Mom's body has adapted to the needs of her baby.

 Breast Engorgement Symptoms

 * Swollen lymph nodes under the arm pits.